erraticgenerator/eg-website/content/blog/20220111-window-not-defined-gatsby-p5/index.md

 }
 ```
 ## Other possible solutions
-Here are other methods I found online, which unfortunately, was too complex for my liking or did not work for me.
-But I will leave theme here for future reference.
+Here are resources I found online.
+My solution is based on Gatsby's guides.
+Other solutions, unfortunately, were too complex for my liking or did not work for me, but I will leave theme here for future reference.

 - General guides from Gatsby (very helpful):
   - https://www.gatsbyjs.com/docs/debugging-html-builds/